cgarren/spotifydata/README.md

 * This project is distributed without a license.
 If you would like to use some of its code, please contact the developer.

 ## Acknowledgments
-* Hat tip to all of those at Spotify and Bootstrap for the great documentation
+* Thanks to everyone at Spotify and Bootstrap for the great documentation
-* Thanks to google fonts for the stellar landing page font
+* Thanks to Google fonts for the great landing page font